-The 2017 Executive Committee Special Election will begin on 18 April to fill the two open Ratified Seats.
+The 2018 Executive Committee (EC) Special Election will begin on 1 May to fill one open Ratified Seat, vacated by NXP Semiconductors.

 Please refer to the Java Community Process EC Elections page for more information on the Executive Committee Elections.